Close

 You can download our free resume template

-During an interview, 33% of bosses say they know within 90 seconds whether they will hire that person or not (source: Classes and Careers).
+During an interview, 33% of bosses know whether they will hire you within the first 90 seconds.

 • Make sure you research the background of the company and find out what the culture is like.
 If you know people working for the company, contact them for advice.